Migrating from Dynamics GP to D365 Business Central

 • Increased Frequency of System Updates – Microsoft provides major updates every 6 months, typically in the spring and fall, containing a significant amount of system enhancements.
 The platform supports organizations with stricter change management requirements by providing sandbox environments to facilitate testing prior to deployment and scheduling features for the update processes.

-• Increased Integration Options – D365 BC runs as an application within the Office 365 tenant.
+• Increased Integration Options – D365 BC runs as an application within the Microsoft 365 tenant.
 That means tighter integration with other Microsoft Office products your organization already uses.
-The more an organization leverages the Office 365 platform, the deeper that integration.
+The more an organization leverages the Microsoft 365 platform, the deeper that integration.
 Some features that can be provided are automated email logging within D365 BC, access via Outlook Add-ins and Import/Export utilities via Excel Add-ins.

 • Powerful Expansion – D365 BC also provides the ability to easily leverage other Microsoft products such as Power BI for increased dashboarding/visualization and Flow for improved workflow, notification and system integrations.